-Notwithstanding any other provision of these bylaws, the Board, at its discretion, shall have the power at any time upon the death of any natural person member, who is an individual or joint member, if the legal representative of his or her estate shall request in writing that the capital credited to any such member be retired prior to the time such capital would be retired in a general retirement under provisions of these bylaws, to retire capital credited to any such member immediately upon such terms and conditions as the Board, acting under policies of general application, and legal representative of such member’s estate shall agree upon, or if the member is not a natural person, but either quits business, dissolves, or becomes bankrupt, after a period of over one (1) year will not be given the option of taking present day value upon such terms and conditions as the Board, acting under policies of general application, and legal representative of such member shall agree upon; provided, however, that the financial condition of the Co- op will not be impaired thereby.
+Notwithstanding any other provision of these bylaws, the Board, at its discretion, shall have the power at any time upon the death of any natural person patron, including any individual or joint member, if the legal representative of his or her estate shall request in writing that the capital credited to any such patron be retired prior to the time such capital would be retired in a general retirement under provisions of these bylaws, to retire capital credited to any such patron immediately upon such terms and conditions as the Board, acting under policies of general application, and legal representative of such patron’s estate shall agree upon, or if the patron is not a natural person, but either quits business, dissolves, or becomes bankrupt, after a period of over one (1) year will not be given the option of taking present day value upon such terms and conditions as the Board, acting under policies of general application, and legal representative of such patron shall agree upon; provided, however, that the financial condition of the Co- op will not be impaired thereby.

-When the capital credits of any member no longer receiving service from Co-op comes to a total amount of less than a fixed sum determined by the Board of Directors, the same shall be retired in full with such retirements made only when and at the same time that a general retirement to other members is made.
+When the capital credits of any patron no longer receiving service from Co-op comes to a total amount of less than a fixed sum determined by the Board of Directors, the same shall be retired in full with such retirements made only when and at the same time that a general retirement to other patrons is made.
 During a general capital credit retirement, no checks shall be issued for less than a fixed amount determined by the Board, and the amount of such unretired capital credits will be retired in the first following year when the total amount of capital credits qualifying for retirement exceeds that amount set by the Board, including the amount carried over.
 All tax refunds made by the United States Government or any of the states in connection with the final or true cost of service as determined by the capital credits allocation process may be held and used by Co-op as furnished patronage capital and shall be treated in the same manner as furnished capital set out in this Section of these Bylaws.

-The members of Co-op, by dealing with Co-op, acknowledge that the terms and provisions of the Articles of Incorporation and Bylaws shall constitute and be a contract both between Co-op and each member, and further, between all the members themselves individually.
-Both Co-op and the members are bound by such contract, as fully as though each member had individually signed a separate instrument containing such terms and provisions with Co-op and each of its members.
-The provisions of this Article of the Bylaws shall be called to the attention of each member of Co-op by posting in a conspicuous place in Co-op’s office or by publication distributed by Co-op to its members.
+The patrons of Co-op, by dealing with Co-op, acknowledge that the terms and provisions of the Articles of Incorporation and Bylaws shall constitute and be a contract both between Co-op and each patron, and further, between all the patrons themselves individually.
+Both Co-op and the patrons are bound by such contract as fully as though each patron had individually signed a separate instrument containing such terms and provisions with Co-op and each of its patrons.
+The provisions of this Article of the Bylaws shall be called to the attention of each patron of Co-op by posting in a conspicuous place in Co-op’s office or by publication distributed by Co-op to its patrons.

 Section 8.3 Patronage Capital in Connection with Furnishing Other Services.
 In the event that Co-op should engage in the business of furnishing goods or services other than telecommunications and Information services, all amounts received and receivable therefrom which are in excess of costs and expenses properly chargeable against the furnishing of such goods or services shall, insofar as permitted by law, be treated as other non-operating income under Section 8.2(b)(2).